Curriculum Standards and Resources

 Math

-In additional to developing students’ individual math knowledge and skills, students will use math to solve questions related to their social and natural studies like,
+In additional to developing students’ grade-level math skills, students will use math to solve questions related to their social and natural studies like,

 Using maps to measure the total square miles of land that the United States took from Mexico following the war of 1848 including price per acre.